European-XFEL/imageProcessor/doc/source/user_docu_processor.rst

 ------------------------

-The Gaussian fit is done by using the ``fitGauss`` and ``fitGauss2DRot`` functions available in the :rtd:`image-processing` package.
+The Gaussian fit is done by using the ``fitGauss`` and ``fitGauss2DRot`` functions available in the :ref:`image processing <imageprocessing>` package.

 Initial parameters fit are calculated by the ``peakParametersEval`` function in the imageProcessing package, when the "raw peak" option is choosen.